cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/code-block-guidelines.md

 + (Recommended) Using triple-acute characters as a "fence" around the code block.
 + Indenting lines by four spaces or one tab.

 To define the syntax highlighting language used for the code block, enter a language name after the first fence.
-Refer to the List of languages being used in Dev Docs at the end of this page for a list of supported languages.
+Refer to the List of languages used in Cloudflare documentation for a list of supported languages.

 Use the `txt` language when there's no appropriate syntax hightlighting (for example, a fragment of an Apache configuration file).